IvantheTricourne/IvantheTricourne.github.io/_posts/2019-04-03-the-welcome-party.md

 title: welcome party.
 ---

+I actually started writing this post quite a while ago after just being 2 days in London.
+So, given that the trip a little under 2 weeks in total, I have quite a bit more to say about it, and a lot of the thoughts I initially had have evolved as well.
+I'm sort of making it my point to write up my experience in the best (most accurate) way possible--for my own benefit to remember it and for others to consider.

 <!-- I have quite a bit to say about the last few hours, but I, unfortunately, -->
 <!-- will probably not have the most time to say it all (I also have sprint -->
 <!-- related things I need to spend the majority of my time on).
 So, I have -->